Finney06/Simon-Game-v2.0/README.md

 ### Project Demo GIF
 ![Project Demo GIF](Images/video.gif)

-*Caption: Explore the dynamic gameplay, smooth UI interactions, and exciting features showcased in the GIF.*
+*Explore the dynamic gameplay, smooth UI interactions, and exciting features showcased in the GIF.*

 **Project Highlights:**
 - Experience the engaging gameplay that challenges your memory skills.